Nineveh Governorate: Borders

 The province borders the governorates of Dohuk, Kirkuk, Erbil, Saladin, and Anbar.
 It also shares a border with Syria, mostly Al-Hasakah Governorate, and Deir ez-Zor Governorate.

 Districts

-Nineveh Governorate comprises 9 districts, listed below with their areas and populations as estimated in 2018:
+Nineveh Governorate comprises nine districts (excluding Aqrah), listed below with their areas and populations as estimated in 2018:

 Demographics

-Nineveh Province is multiethnic.
-There are significant numbers of Arabs, Assyrians, Turkmens, Kurds and Yazidis who live in both in towns and cities, and in their own specific villages and regions.
-There are also many Armenians, Kawliya, Mandeans and Shabaks.
+Nineveh Province is multiethnic, with Arabs constituting the majority, while Assyrians, Turkmens, Kurds, and Yazidis who live in both in towns and cities, and in their own specific villages and regions, constitute the minority.
+There are also many Armenians, Kawliya, Mandeans, and Shabaks.

-The majority are Sunni Muslim, with 80% of the Arabs being Sunni Muslim, as well as Turkmens and Kurds also being Sunni Muslim.
-About 5–10% of the population is Christian.
+The majority are Sunni Muslim, with 80% of the Arabs and Turkmens being Sunni Muslim, as well Kurds also being Sunni Muslim.
+About 5–10% of the population is Shia Muslim.
 Generally, Yazidis, Shabaks and Mandeans are followers of their respective heritage religions, Yazidism, Shabakism, and Mandaeism.

 The primary spoken language is Arabic.
 Minority languages include Turkmen, Neo-Aramaic dialects, Kurdish (predominantly Kurmanji) and Armenian.